-The Now Dead File and Suspend Social Security Strategy
+The Now-Dead File and Suspend Social Security Strategy

-What was the File and Suspend Strategy?
+The File and Suspend Strategy

 The file and suspend strategy allowed your spouse to collect a spousal benefit based on your earnings record while you delayed the start of your own benefits, thus maximizing your own benefit by accumulating delayed retirement credits.
-This strategy worked if you attained your full retirement age and suspended benefits prior to April 30th, 2016.
+This strategy worked if you attained your full retirement age and suspended benefits prior to April 30, 2016.

-If you file benefits early and end up continuing to work, you can still suspend benefits!
-It may make a lot of sense to do this because later when you restart benefits, you'll get more.
+If you file benefits early and end up continuing to work, you can still suspend benefits.
+It may make a lot of sense to do this, because later, when you restart benefits, you'll get more.
 There is no reason, however, to suspend benefits past age 70.
 You definitely want to start Social Security on your 70th birthday month.

 If you are a widow or widower, you also still have several claiming options.
 For example, you can claim a widow benefit as early as age 60, then switch to your own benefit at age 70, or claim your own benefit at age 62, and switch to the widow benefit at your full retirement age.
 One option is likely to result in more income over your lifetime than another, which is why you need to evaluate both choices before you start benefits.

 Your best option is to use a Social Security calculator to tell you what claiming strategy might work best for you.
 These online calculators have the various date of birth rules programmed into their calculations, so they can quickly evaluate what claiming option will provide you with the most income over your lifetime.